Myths and realities of Google Ads

 One of the most widespread myths about Google Ads is that using this platform improves the organic or natural positioning of your website in Google search results.

-In other words, by paying to appear in the first places, the ranking of your page in the free results is also favored.
+That is, by paying to appear in the first places, the ranking of your page in the free results is also favored.

 Reality 1: Google Ads and SEO are independent and complementary